The Leslye Headland : Harvey Weinstein : Star Wars The Acolyte controversy

 1. What's it all about?

 As this article was being written (April 2024), the young American woman Leslye Headland (b.1980) was at the centre of a media storm, with numerous YouTube channels, X accounts and other social media outlets railing against her in a woke-a-phobic cancel culture we-hate-Disney frenzy.
 Why?
-For a number of reasons connected with the aforementioned namely - her previous employment with Miramax and close association with sexual predator Harvey Weinstein (b.1952); outspoken championing of LGBTI+ and so-called "woke" issues; and involvement since April 2020 in re-imagining the Star Wars franchise in the image of modern-day Disney - a prominent corporate champion of DEI (Diversity, Equity and Inclusion) in the United States.
-Anticipation for her Disney+ The Acolyte series was mounting, alongside fear that it would be another let down for longtime fans of the Star Wars universe and public at large, and a low-quality, low rating Lucasfilm President Kathleen Kennedy (b.
-1953) Disneyfied production, stripped of the kind of otherworldly adventure and emotional heart evident in the original 1977 George Lucas (b.1944) Star Wars (subsequently retitled Episode 4: A New Hope).
+For a number of reasons, namely: (1) her previous employment with Miramax and close association with sexual predator Harvey Weinstein (b.1952); (2) outspoken championing of LGBTI+ and so-called "woke" issues; and (3) involvement since April 2020 in re-imagining the Star Wars franchise in the image of modern-day Disney - a prominent corporate champion of DEI (Diversity, Equity and Inclusion) in the United States.
+Concerns were raised amongst the fandom when, in July 2021, an article appeared in the LGBT+ Advocate wherein, as a result of an interview with Headland, the writer Mey Rude commented that it was obvious that a queer lense would be brought to the Star Wars universe in a female-centric production headed by this new showrunner.
+As a result, the so-called YouTube "haters" jumped on these and subsequent comments, such that by early 2024 anticipation for the mysterious Disney+ The Acolyte series was mounting, alongside a now frenzied fear that it would be another let down for longtime fans of the Star Wars universe and public at large.
+It seemed inevitable to those so-called "haters" and their millions of followers that the series would be another ratioed, low-quality, low rating Disneyfied (i.e. extreme woke) production, stripped by Lucasfilm President Kathleen Kennedy (b.
+1953) and her acolytes of the kind of otherworldly adventure and emotional heart evident in the original 1977 George Lucas (b.1944) Star Wars (subsequently retitled Episode 4: A New Hope).
+Outside of this social media bubble The Acolyte production was largely ignored, in part the result of secrecy surrounding it.
+Final quality, or lack thereof, would ultimately be judged upon viewing, and its rating as bomb or timeless classic or something inbetween emerge over time.

-In a galaxy far, far, away, Lucas's war was about good versus evil, black versus white, Leia versus Vader; in the Headland galaxy the conflict (not war) is about personal perspective, with the goodies being viewed as the baddies from the perspective of the baddies, reflecting the proposition that in 2024 sex / gender is no longer simply, and scientifically, male or female (i.e. binary), but rather a fluid, personally perceived non-binary identity, and perhaps even trans, or other.
-Headland and Disney therefore seeks to boldly go where no man one has gone before..... and adopt a non-binary attitude toward the concept of good versus evil.
-This article, in turn, seeks to understand why such a path has been taken, in the face of obvious danger, and whether Headland is Kirk or Khan, or a bit of both.
+In a galaxy far, far, away, the George Lucas war in the stars was about good versus evil, black versus white, Leia versus Vader; in the Headland galaxy the conflict (no war) was to be about personal perspective, with the goodies viewed as the baddies from the perspective of the baddies, reflecting the proposition that in 2024 sex / gender / identity is no longer simply, and scientifically, male or female (i.e. binary), but rather a fluid, personally perceived non-binary thing, and perhaps even transgender, or other, totally removed from the normal reality.
+Headland and Disney therefore sought to boldly go where no man one has gone before..... and adopt a non-binary attitude toward the concept of good versus evil.
+This article, in turn, seeks to understand why such a path has been taken, in the face of obvious danger, and whether Headland is Kirk or Khan, Luke or Palpatine, or a bit of both.
 Fence-sitting will be attempted by the author along the way.

 -----------------------